An Act respecting pilotage

 - pilotage certificate

-pilotage certificate means a certificate issued by an Authority under section 22. (certificat de pilotage)
+pilotage certificate means a certificate issued by the Minister under subsection 38.1(2). (certificat de pilotage)

 - pilotage certificate holder